 B.A.
 Summa cum Laude, University of California, San Diego, 1978

 James P. McIntyre Professor of Mathematics and Chair of the Department of Mathematics.
 I have been Chair of the department since 2007.
-During my period of service, the Math Department has written a self-study and had an external program review, started a Ph.D. program, instituted a new B.S. degree, hired superb young scholars and teachers into tenure-track and postdoctoral positions, dramatically increased its external funding (as of July 2015 we have 17 faculty members with NSF grants in support of their research), revised its undergraduate offerings significantly, started an annual Alumni Newsletter and the BC Math Alumni Network, organized a Distinguished Lecturer series and the BC-MIT Number Theory Seminar, built new ties to the Lynch School of Education, hosted an American Mathematical Society sectional meeting, signed a Memorandum of Understanding with the Mathematical Sciences Center and Department of Mathematical Sciences at Tsinghua University to encourage cooperation and the exchange of scholars, and carried out a planning process to determine next steps as we seek to become one of the top departments in the country in both research and teaching, moved to a new location on the fifth floor of Maloney Hall (with many aspects of this space specifically designed for the department), and seen a dramatic rise in the number of Mathematics majors (as of November 2014 we had over 300 majors; by contrast, in Fall 2000 there were 135).
+During my period of service, the Math Department has written a self-study and had an external program review, started a Ph.D. program, instituted a new B.S. degree, hired superb young scholars and teachers into tenure-track and postdoctoral positions, dramatically increased its external funding (as of July 2015 we have 17 faculty members with NSF grants in support of their research), revised its undergraduate offerings significantly, started an annual Alumni Newsletter and the BC Math Alumni Network, organized a Distinguished Lecturer series and the BC-MIT Number Theory Seminar, built new ties to the Lynch School of Education, hosted an American Mathematical Society sectional meeting, signed a Memorandum of Understanding with the Mathematical Sciences Center and Department of Mathematical Sciences at Tsinghua University to encourage cooperation and the exchange of scholars, carried out a planning process to determine next steps as we seek to become one of the top departments in the country in both research and teaching, moved to a new location on the fifth floor of Maloney Hall (with many aspects of this space specifically designed for the department), and seen a dramatic rise in the number of Mathematics majors (as of November 2014 we had over 300 majors; by contrast, in Fall 2000 there were 135).
 Here is a November 2012 news report on the department's progress.

 For students who are seeking more information about which mathematics course to take, please see the Mathematics Department's Advisement Website.